 If you don’t like smoked salmon, pile up thinly sliced deli ham, turkey or Prosciutto.
 For a vegetarian version, use sautéed baby spinach, kale, or whole artichoke heart bottoms.
-Thinly sliced and sautéed sweet red bell peppers work well too.
+Thinly sliced and sautéed sweet red bell peppers and onions work well too.
 Another favorite add is sliced avocado, because everything is better with avocado!

 For a Mexican twist, top the Eggs Benedict with a few spoonfuls of your favorite salsa and add a sprinkle of grated Jack, Cheddar or Queso Fresco cheese.
 For garnish, top your eggs off with finely chopped chives and a pinch of paprika for color.
 Any way you make it your own, enjoy.
 For a real celebration, serve with a glass of Champagne, sparkling wine or sparkling mineral water with with citrus wedges.